Review and Outlook

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

-The Baron Small Cap Fund (Institutional Shares) gained 9.46% in the third quarter, yet underperformed the Russell 2000 Growth Index by 334 basis points.
-During the quarter, the Fund’s stock selection and, to a lesser extent, sector weights detracted from relative performance.
+The Baron Small Cap Fund (Institutional Shares) declined 0.91% in the first quarter and underperformed the Russell 2000 Growth Index by 139 basis points, due to relative sector weights and stock selection.

 Back to Top